jaanae/devops-workshop/Week2.md

 # 2. Ask the instructors to change your namespace priviledges

-- The mysql container image that this exercise uses, is built to use the user ID 999.
+- The mysql container image that this exercise uses, runs with user ID 999.
 Namespaces/projects with default privileges cannot run containers as users below the ID of 10000.
-The instructors will change the allowed users ID's to run containers in your namespace from the default value of 1000620000/10000 to 0/10000.
-This change is needed to run the mysql container as the mysql default user ID 999.
+The instructors will change the allowed users ID's to run containers in your namespace from the OpenShift default value of 1000620000/10000.
+This change is needed to run the mysql container as the mysql user ID 999.
 - [Slack channel](.slack)

 - When your namespace has new priviledges, proceed to the next step.